TimeStepYT/DeltaruneTextboxes/about.md

 You can <cj>skip</c> the text by pressing <cy>X</c> or <cy>tapping</c>/<cy>clicking</c> while the text rolls out!

 If you want to suggest a feature, create an issue on github or ping me on discord (@timestepyt)

+## Special Thanks
+<cr>prevter</c>: Answered my stupid questions, and helped a lot!

+captainfalcon.2000: Reported a bug where choices don't appear, which never happened to me.